 Commentary

-Most discourses on knowing and knowing that arose over the past few centuries are indexed to humanity.
+Most discourses on knowledge and knowing that arose over the past few centuries are indexed to humanity.
 Those associated with Subjectivity typically frame knowledge and knowing in terms of individual human experience, and those associated with Intersubjectivity in terms of human collectivity.
 The notion of Interobjectivity expands the conversation in both directions, inviting critical examinations of such assumed separations as human from non-human and animate from inanimate.
 On these counts, Interobjectivity collects some emergent western sensibilities – in particular, Postcognitivist Discourses, Ecological Discourses, and Complex Systems Research – while aligning with many Indigenous Epistemologies (under Epistemology).

 Map Location